open-mind-public/OpenMind.OAuth2Integration/README.md

     - CRM uses the access token to fetch the user’s emails and calendar events.
     - Emails appear in the CRM dashboard, without ever knowing the user’s Google password.
 5. Token expiration and refresh
     - When the access token expires, the CRM uses the refresh token to get a new one.
-    - No user interaction is required for this.
+No user interaction is required for this.
+    - When the refresh token is expired, the UI will prompt user to authenticate against Google again.

+**Login with Google**

+Applcation CRM lets sales representatives login using their own Google account.

+1. User clicks "Sign in with Google" button
+2. Google Identity Services (GIS) library handles the authentication
+3. User authenticates with Google and grants consent
+4. Google returns an **ID Token** (JWT) to the frontend
+5. Frontend sends the ID Token to the backend
+6. Backend validates the ID Token using Google's public keys
+7. Backend extracts user info (email, name) from the token
+8. Backend creates/finds the user and issues a JWT session token
+9. User is logged into the CRM

 ## OAuth2 Flow